Tobacco-Free Hospitals, Clinics & Workplace

 To protect you and others from the harmful effects of tobacco, nicotine and secondhand smoke, we do not allow smoking or the use of smokeless tobacco products or e-cigarettes (electronic nicotine-delivery devices) in any of our hospitals, clinics or other facilities – either inside or outside the buildings.

-Ballad assists team members who smoke by providing free cessation products.
-We can also help them succeed through our employee assistance program, which offers other smoking-cessation support.
+Ballad Health assists current team members by providing free nicotine cessation resources.
+We can also help them succeed through our employee assistance program, which offers additional nicotine cessation support.

 Dangers of secondhand exposure

 While we’re committed to modeling and fostering healthy, tobacco-free lifestyles, we ultimately restrict the use of tobacco and nicotine products due to the health risks they pose to our patients, visitors and team members.

 Many people are severely allergic to cigarette smoke.
 For some, it can trigger a reaction serious enough to send them to the ER, especially if a self-administered dose of epinephrine (like an EpiPen) isn’t on-hand.